timothygebhard/ggwd/README.md

 * `random_seed`: The seed for the random number generator, which ensures the reproducibility of the results.
 For example, if you want to generate a training and a test data set for your application, it might make sense to have two `*.json` files that use different values for the `random_seed`.

 * `background_data_directory`: The path to the directory that contains the "raw" HDF files with the LIGO recordings.
 The script automatically and recursively searches the subdirectories of the given path for `*.hdf` or `*.h5` files, so if your files are sorted in `/some/path/H1` and `/some/path/L1`, it is sufficient to give `/some/path` as the `background_data_directory`.
+  In case you only want to work with simulated LIGO noise, you can also use `null` as a value here.
+This is also the default setting to ensure the scripts run "out of the box".

 * `dq_bits`: The _Data Quality Bits_ which you want to be set for all LIGO recordings that are selected to be used as background noise.
-The definitions of these DQ bits [can be found on LOSC](https://www.gw-openscience.org/archive/dataset/O1/).
+The definitions of these DQ bits [can be found on GWOSC](https://www.gw-openscience.org/archive/dataset/O1/).
 The bits correspond to the first column of the table there.
 More information about the meaning of the different categories [is also available here](https://www.gw-openscience.org/O1/).

   > **Example:** Setting `dq_bits: [0, 1, 2, 3]` in the config file means all data that is used to inject waveforms into has to at least pass all quality tests up to `CBC CAT3`.
 To put it simply: The more `dq_bits` you request, the better your data quality will be, but the less data will be available.

 * `inj_bits`: The *Injection Bits* which you want to be set for the data that can be used to inject waveforms into.
-The meaning of these bits is given in this [table on LOSC](https://www.gw-openscience.org/archive/dataset/O1/).
+The meaning of these bits is given in this [table on GWOSC](https://www.gw-openscience.org/archive/dataset/O1/).
 More information about *Hardware Injections* can be found [on this website](https://www.gw-openscience.org/o1_inj/).

   > **Example:** Setting `inj_bits: [0, 1, 2, 4]` in the config file means that the only type of hardware injection that is permitted in the data used for generating samples are *continuous wave injections*.